thusoy/salt-states/salt/acme-dns/README.md

             certificates:
                 # The hostname to fetch certificates for
                 - hostname: example.com
                   # Glob of minions which should have access to the
                   # cert and key for this hostname.
+Can also be a list
+                  # of globs.
                   available-to: *.web.example.com

     # (optional) Set this if you already have a directory where you're
     # collecting extension modules.